Clear Impact logo

 Why Is This Important?

 Established in 1948, the permanent Fire and Police Disability and Retirement (FPDR) levy was created to fund disability and retirement costs for fire and police personnel.
-The levy is currently capped at $2.80 per $10,000 of a property's real market value.
-However, the City is contractually obligated to pay for these costs, even if the levy can’t cover all the costs, which continue to rise due to inflation and other market factors.
+The levy is currently capped at $2.80 per $1,000 of a property's real market value.
+The City is contractually obligated to pay for these costs, even if the levy can’t cover all the expenses..
+Costs continue to rise due to inflation and the fact that the levy is currently funding pensions for two generations of public safety retirees at the same time.

 If the levy becomes insufficient to meet its obligations, the City would need to use other revenue sources to cover the disability and retirement costs, potentially reducing its ability to fund other essential services.
 To manage these risks, the City closely monitors the fund’s financial health.